BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 ```
 "warning_lightningd_sync": "Still loading latest blocks from bitcoind."
 ```
-If you tried to run on a pruned blockchain, you'll get error messages in your log like this:
+If you tried to run on a pruned blockchain where the Bitcoin node wasn't up to date when you started the Lightning node, you'll get error messages in your log like this:
 ```
 bitcoin-cli -testnet getblock 0000000000000559febee77ab6e0be1b8d0bef0f971c7a4bee9785393ecef451 0 exited with status 1
 ```